-Make your own poncho to wear for quick errands and quiet walks or, by using a more elegant fabric, create a beautiful poncho for a formal night.
-This poncho pattern can be altered to fit any size using one basic measurement.
-It is so easy to make your own poncho, you will want to make one to match several outfits.
-Spend a weekend sewing this addition to your wardrobe by making several of your own ponchos.
+Make your own poncho to wear for quick errands and quiet walks, or use an elegant fabric to create a beautiful poncho for a formal night.
+The basic poncho pattern can be altered to fit any size using one simple measurement.
+Spend a weekend sewing this easy addition to your wardrobe and make ponchos to match your favorite outfits.

 Things You'll Need